Vegan Japanese

 clear cold water being poured from a bowl onto japanese rice in a saucepan

-• Lid and place the pan on a high heat.
-(DO NOT REMOVE LID UNTIL STEP 5).
-As soon as it begins to boil, reduce the heat to a low simmer for 15 minutes or until all the water has absorbed
+• Cover the pan with a lid and place it over high heat.
+Do not remove the lid until Step 5.
+As soon as the water begins to boil, immediately reduce the heat to a low simmer and cook for 15 minutes, or until all the water is absorbed.

 Rice simmering in a saucepan